luk6xff/DevLibs/TEMT6000/README.md

-# TEMT6000 ambient light sensor library
+# TEMT6000 Ambient light sensor

 ## Description
-TEMT6000 ambient light sensor platform independent library
+TEMT6000 ambient light sensorplatform independent library

 ## Usage
 Simple demo code how to use the library on [ARDUINO] platform